DaniHaimov/alerts_notifications_microservice/README.md

 * **Rule Management**: Allows the addition of new rules dynamically.
 * **Docker Integration**: Designed to run within a Docker container for easy deployment.

+## Usage
+This application is designed to listen for messages on a RabbitMQ queue and process events based on defined rules.

 ## Installation
 Before installation, ensure that Docker and Python are installed on your system.
 1. Clone the repository or download the application files.